smaridev/HousePrice_Predictions_Advance_Regression_Case_Study/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Lasso based ML model built and Identified the predictor variable for house sale price.
+- Ridge and Lasso based ML model built and Identified the predictor variable for house sale price.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->